The Peano software - parallel, automaton-based, dynamically adaptive grid traversals: Persistency model and data management

 \subsection{Spacetree storage schemes}

-How to store a spacetree is a fundamental decision for any spacetree software that obviously has an influence on programming paradigms, traversal strategies, runtime behaviour, and so forth.
-We distinguish two paradigms here: either the tree is mapped onto a graph---typically structures/classes with pointers---or it is held as linearised code.
+To hold the spacetree, we distinguish two paradigms: The tree either is mapped onto a graph---typically structures/classes with pointers---or it is held linearized.
 Hybrids exist.
-Graph-based approaches obviously are very generic and flexible, but they suffer from a high pointer maintenance overhead.
-If a tree requires bidirectional links, we have to store $2\ |\mathcal{T}|-2$ pointers where $|\mathcal{T}|$ denotes the number of cells.
-Furthermore, an algorithm running through the tree induces non-local memory access if the data is scattered.
-This leads to poor memory subsystem usage profiles \cite{Kowarschik:03:CacheTechniquesOverview}.
-Nevertheless, a spacetree mapped onto a graph data structure still yields a lower memory footprint than arbitrary unstructured grids, as associativity between cells is encoded within the tree, and, thus, there is no need to store it: if two cells share a face, they are either siblings, or one of their predecessors are siblings.
-We note that some graph approaches further exploit some regularity, i.e.~mix the graph with structured data: siblings can be stored as one block \cite{Gadeschi:15:HierachicalCartesianGrids} or regular grids are used on certain grid levels \cite{Frisch:13:AdaptiveDataStructures,Feichtinger:11:Walberla}.
+Graph-based approaches are flexible but suffer from pointer overhead.
+Furthermore, the tree records scatter in memory and induce non-local memory accesses for a traversal code once the grid is subject to strong dynamic adaptivity.
+This may cause poor memory usage profiles.
+Yet, a spacetree mapped onto a graph data structure still yields a lower memory footprint than arbitrary unstructured grids, as associativity between cells is encoded in the tree relations: a cell neighbor either is a sibling, or a particular child of the sibling of the parent node, and so forth.
+We note that some graph approaches exploit structuredness, i.e.~combine the graph with linearization: siblings can be stored as one block \cite{Gadeschi:15:HierachicalCartesianGrids,Khokhlov:98:FullyThreadedTree} or regular grids are used on certain grid levels \cite{Feichtinger:11:Walberla} and thus increase data access locality while they reduce the memory footprint.